ptomli/dotfiles/README.markdown

 - `git clone git://github.com/ptomli/dotfiles ~/.dotfiles`
 - `cd ~/.dotfiles`
-- `rake install`
+- `script/bootstrap`

-The install rake task will symlink the appropriate files in `.dotfiles` to your home directory.
-Everything is configured and tweaked within `~/.dotfiles`, though.
+This will symlink the appropriate files in `.dotfiles` to your home directory.
+Everything is configured and tweaked within `~/.dotfiles`.

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.